-James is listed as a leading practitioner in the Canadian Legal Lexpert Directory, repeatedly recommended in the fields of technology transactions and biotechnology.
-Best Lawyers lists James in the practice areas of technology law, intellectual property law and biotechnology law, and named James as Vancouver’s “Biotechnology Law Lawyer of the Year” for 2013, 2017 and 2019.
+James is continuously listed as a leading practitioner in the Canadian Legal Lexpert Directory, repeatedly recommended in the fields of technology transactions and biotechnology.
+Best Lawyers continuously lists James in the practice areas of biotechnology law, intellectual property law, and technology law, and named James as Vancouver’s “Biotechnology Law Lawyer of the Year”.

 James is a director of BC Hydro, the principal electricity utility for the province of British Columbia.
 James is also a director of Powerex, the exporting subsidiary of BC Hydro.

 James is an advisory board member for STEMCELL Technologies, Canada’s largest and most successful biotechnology company.

 James is a director of the BC Tech Association, a non-profit dedicated to making British Columbia the best place to grow and scale a tech company.

 James is a director and past Chair of LifeSciences British Columbia, which supports and represents the greater life sciences community of British Columbia.
 James is a former director of Aspect Biosystems, which specializes in 3D bioprinting and tissue engineering.

 James is a former member of the Governing Council of the National Research Council of Canada, the government of Canada’s premier research, development and innovation organization, which leverages Canada’s public and private science and technology infrastructure for the benefit of Canadians.